 Robert almost asked how he would identify her, then realized maybe it would become obvious in some other way… “Am I to guide her, then?
 Protect her?
 Raise her as my own?”

 “No,” the Grand High Wizard said.
-“You are to treat her in every way as normally and fairly as you can.
+“You are to treat her in every way as normally as you would any other.
 Punish her when she misbehaves.
 Do not give her extra food or treats.
 See to it that she is clothed, fed, and educated the same as everyone else at the orphanage… with one exception.”

-Robert’s confusion grew with each command… it seemed like he would have treated her the same way he normally strived to for all his children, in which case the prophecy seemed pointless… until the exception was mentioned.
+Robert’s confusion grew with each command… it seemed like he would have treated her the same way he normally strived to for all his children, in which case the prophecy, or at least telling him about it, seemed pointless… until the exception was mentioned.
 “Yes?”

 “It may be difficult,” the Grand High Wizard warned.
 “I do not know the depth of your character, or the hardships that may have forged you into who you are.
 Perhaps this will require great fortitude, and faith that it is for the greater good.”